konflux-ci/architecture/ADR/0027-container-images.md

 ###### Trigger Builds
 Under the PaC service, images are rebuilt when there are updates to the component’s git repository but additional configuration is needed in the Dockerfile to ensure the underlying base (UBI) images are updated with the latest packages (see the [HAS example](https://github.com/redhat-appstudio/application-service/blob/main/Dockerfile#L24])) or at the very least, the latest [security updates](https://developers.redhat.com/articles/2021/11/11/best-practices-building-images-pass-red-hat-container-certification#best_practice__5__include_the_latest_security_updates_in_your_image).
 This will minimize the gap between patching and should meet our CVE timelines as long as the repository is active.

+Component teams are encouraged to install [renovatebot](https://github.com/renovatebot/renovate) to keep their dependencies up to date.

 ###### Scheduled Builds

 Since image updates are based on how active our repos are, there is the risk that over time, as code stabilizes and/or enters maintenance mode, the triggers for rebuilds will be less frequent which will cause the images to degrade.
-To avoid this, component teams should also ensure there are scheduled builds in place.
+To avoid this, component teams should also ensure there are scheduled, weekly builds in place

 ###### New Components
 Newly onboarded components are required to use a fully supported and patched major version release for their base images per ESS SEC-PATCH-REQ-2 requirement #3.
+Installing [renovatebot](https://github.com/renovatebot/renovate) can help achieve this requirement.

 ***